-This lime and fresh cherry pie screams of the joys of summer.
+Cherry pie with lime screams of the joys of summer.
 Once you’ve pitted the cherries, it’s easy to make and tastes miles better than using canned cherries.
+The zesty lime really lifts the flavour of the sweet cherries.

 I absolutely love cherries.
 As soon as they come into season, I can’t wait to buy punnet after punnet of these sweet, juicy orbs.
 I like how they slow you down as you avoid the pit.
 You must undertake mindful fruit-eating, lest you crack a tooth on their solid pearls.